Estimated reading time: 10 minutes

-- A people search can uncover family members, even estranged family members, than can help estate planning and probate attorneys properly execute wills or estates.
+- A people search can uncover family members, even estranged family members, that can help estate planning and probate attorneys properly execute wills or estates.

-- An asset search can also help attorneys executing wills verify the existence of assets that are mentioned so they can be included in the probate process, then handled or distributed to the correct beneficiaries.
+- An asset search can help attorneys executing wills verify and confirm the existence of assets that are mentioned so they can be included in the probate process, then handled or distributed to the correct beneficiaries.
 Related liens and judgements can also be located.

-Most effective legal research strategies for collections attorney
+Most effective legal research strategies for collections attorneys

 If you’re a collections attorney trying to collect on debt for your client, you need to be able to skip trace the debtor ad in contact with them.
 This can be particularly difficult if a person is hiding, but a public and private records database can provide you with the information you need to locate and get in contact with debtors.
 You can perform an old address lookup in order to uncover past addresses of a debtor and make guesses as to where they might move to, but that doesn’t mean you’ll find them.
-If you’re not able to pinpoint a debtor’s location with an address search, you may be able to skip trace the debtor using their utility bill records, which will show you when and where a utility, like electricity or wifi, was set up.
+If you’re not able to pinpoint a debtor’s location with an address search, you may be able to skip trace the debtor using their utility bill records.
+These will show you when and where a utility, like water, gas, electricity, or Internet service, was set up.

 Skip tracing debtors is the first step to collecting on debt as a collections attorney, but you also need to get in contact with a debtor.
 To find up-to-date contact information for right-party contact, you can use a phone append in a public and private records search engine, which allows you to find phone numbers — even business phone numbers and landlines — by searching just a name and an address.